 - Sign in to the WSE Zoom website using your JHED ID and password using the Hopkins Enterprise Authentication: WSE Zoom Website

-- Check out the Zoom documentation on the EP Support site and contact the help desk if you have questions.
+- Check out the Zoom documentation on the CLDT Support site and contact the help desk if you have questions.

 Other JHU personnel (eg: Krieger School of Arts & Sciences, School of Nursing, etc):

 Please see the IT @ JH Zoom Help website for more information: Hopkins Zoom Help